numdar335/kattis/README.md

 My solutions are coded differently compared to way I normally code (I further explain this [here](https://github.com/numdar335/programming_contests/blob/master/note.md)).

-Uhh also keep in mind that most of my code here is **far** from optimal in terms of formatting and tweaking, and I feel really insecure about it but then again I don't really want to fix it, it is **a lot** of code after all.
+Uhh I also have to point out that most of my code here is **far** from optimal in terms of formatting and tweaking, and I feel really insecure about it but then again I don't really want to fix it, it is **a lot** of code after all.